sdimkov/hubot-skype-web/README.md

 * Sending / Receiving of files
 * Recognizing contact presense (appearing online ; going offline..etc)

 Also note that this adapter can not connect to the old P2P group chats.
-That's a general limitation of Skype's web offerings as it does not go through Skype's servers.
+That's a general limitation of Skype's web offerings as the old P2P groups don't go through Skype's servers.
 Read more about cloud-based and P2P-based Skype groups [here](https://support.skype.com/en/faq/FA12381/what-is-the-cloud)

 Configuration
 -------------